coding-competitions/sound-bytes/_examples/cs/README.md

   run: dotnet run
 ---

-Some sweet serenade by spectral stenopelmata—an example submission written in C#.
+Some sweet serenade by spectral stenopelmata.

+This is an example submission written in C#.

 > **Special note regarding .NET Core entries**: If you'd submit an entry using
 > .NET Core, the associated `*proj` files will not be counted toward the